j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 Last updated: Jan 15, 2023

 **Background**\
-On January 13, 2023, after updating to security intelligence versions between 1.381.2134.0 and 1.381.2163.0, some Windows Security and Microsoft Defender for Endpoint customers may have experienced false positive detections for the Attack Surface Reduction (ASR) rule "Block Win32 API calls from Office macro".
+On January 13, 2023, after updating to security intelligence versions between 1.381.2134.0 and 1.381.2163.0, some Windows Security and Microsoft Defender for Endpoint customers may have experienced false positive detections for the Attack Surface Reduction (ASR) rule "Block Win32 API calls from Office macro", if the rule was enabled in Block mode.
 These detections resulted in deletion of files that matched the incorrect detection logic - primarily impacting Windows shortcut (.lnk) files.

 The incorrect detection logic was fixed in security intelligence version 1.381.2164.0 (and newer).
-This updated version stops the issue from happening.
-Devices that have been impacted prior to the fix, require explicit mitigation of the files deletion.
+This updated version stops the issue false positives from happening.
+Devices that have been impacted prior to the fix, require explicit mitigation of the deleted files.

 There is no data loss for customers who did not configure to “block” mode the ASR rule “Block Win32 API calls from Office macro” or did not deploy security intelligence versions 1.381.2134.0, 1.381.2140.0, 1.381.2152, or 1.381.2163.0.

 Review the following frequently asked questions for additional information on the impact scope and recommended mitigation steps.